 It often happens that you already have the files you need in another project in your repository, and you simply want to copy them across.
-You could simply copy the files and add them as described above, but that would not give you any history.
-And if you subsequently fix a bug in the original files, you can only merge the fix automatically if the new copy is related to the original in Git.
+One way is to simply copy the files and add them as described above manually.

-You can also use the repository browser to locate content you want, and copy it into your working tree directly from the repository, or copy between two locations within the repository.
+In order to get older versions of a file you can use the repository browser to locate content you want, and copy it into your working tree directly from the repository, or copy between two locations within the repository.
 Refer to the section called “The Repository Browser” to find out more.

 Whilst you can copy and files and folders within a repository, you cannot copy or move from one repository to another while preserving history using TortoiseGit.
 Not even if the repositories live on the same server.
 All you can do is copy the content in its current state and add it as new content to the second repository.

 As Git only tracks content, it is not necessary to explicitly record copies or moves as in version control systems like Subversion.
 Git automatically detects copies/renames/moves based on the file contents when calculating the log.